mahbubsumon085/flaky-data-parsing-tools/README.md

 # Project Test Automation and Statistics Generator

 This repository primarily contains Python and Bash scripts for parsing and generating statistics for flaky unit tests across multiple iterations.
-It supports various flaky test types, including order-dependent (OD), time-dependent (TD), input-dependent (ID), and more.
+It supports various flaky test types, including order-dependent (OD), time-dependent (TD), implementation-dependent (ID), and more.

 The scripts are adapted from the [Azure Tools repository](https://github.com/winglam/azure-tools) to extend functionality for diverse flaky test scenarios and provide enhanced automation and analysis.